AED Use on Children and Infants: A Lifesaving Guide

 Safety of Using AEDs on a Child

 It is essential to know that AEDs are safe for young children ages 8 years old and younger, and even infants.
 Providing adequate Cardiopulmonary Resuscitation and using an AED is the best way to treat a child or infant in sudden cardiac arrest.
-Without effective CPR and an AED to restart the heart, the child’s condition can be fatal within minutes.
+Without effective CPR and an AED to restart the heart, the child’s condition is fatal within minutes.
 And since young children and infants have such small and delicate systems, getting their hearts restarted quickly is even more critical.
 This will restore the oxygenated blood flow around the body, supplying the brain and vital organ systems, limiting the damage to these systems.

 aed on a child